 You may be able progress from MPhil to PhD, via a written and oral assessment at the end of the programme.

-For more information on ART LABS, visit its web pages.
+For more information visit the ART LABS web pages.

-To study for an MPhil or MPhil/PhD you should have, or expect to obtain, a minimum 2:1 honours degree in a relevant subject (including 2:1 for the written component of a practice-based programme).
-If you are applying you must:
+- a minimum 2:1 honours degree in a relevant subject (including 2:1 for the written component of a practice-based programme)

-- have undertaken research directly or indirectly related to the proposed MPhil project
+- proof that you have undertaken research directly or indirectly related to the proposed MPhil project

 - Complete and submit your application using the online application form (Apply for MPhil Liverpool School of Art & Design).
 Please state in the research topic overview section, the application is for the MPhil Design, Discourse and Practice